• Blog

 Instructions

-1. Mix cocoa, cornstarch, beaten egg yolks; then sugar and salt, and add milk gradually, while stirring in a pot over med-high heat on your stovetop.
+Mix cocoa, cornstarch, sugar, and salt, then add milk gradually, add in the beaten egg yolks while stirring in a pot over medium to medium-high heat on your stovetop.

-3. Cream Pies take some time to thicken, so stir for (10-15 min).
+Cream Pies take some time to thicken, so stir for (5-10 minutes or until thickened).
 Using a heavy bottom pan really helps.
-Just keep it up until it thickens, add vanilla in after you take the pan off the heat.
+Just keep it up until it thickens, add vanilla in after you take the pan off the heat and 1 Tbs of butter.
 Pour into a pre-baked pie shell.
-Put in the fridge to chill, add whipped cream if you like.
+Put in the fridge to chill, and add whipped cream if you like.
 Or use the leftover egg whites for a meringue topping!

 Recipe Notes